fleetdm/fleet/handbook/company.md

   - confusing error messages make people feel helpless, and can fill them with despair
   - error messages deserve to be good (it's worth it to spend time on them)
   - UI help text and labels deserve to be good (it's worth it to spend time on them)
-- simplify
-  - prioritize simplicity: people crave mental space (in design, in collaboration)
-  - reduce cognitive load via clarity, simpler words, fewer acronyms and idioms that might not translate
-  - use fewer words (lots of text == lots of work)
-  - but think fast, because i.e. "I would have written a shorter letter, but I did not have the time." -Blaise Pascal
 - hospitality
   - "be a helper"   -mr rogers
   - think and say [positive things](https://www.theatlantic.com/family/archive/2018/06/mr-rogers-neighborhood-talking-to-kids/562352/)